 Jokes apart, the best tip to make your work from home possible is to set up a dedicated place for work.
 WFH isn’t possible in a noisy environment, with kids or Netflix.

-So, even if it’s a small corner, make it up for yourself.
+So, even if it’s a small corner, make it up for yourself to boost your productivity.
 Take your family on board and explain the priority of your work.
-If you don’t talk with them today, you might be giving your hours in between your work which can also affect your productivity.
+If you don’t talk with them today, you might be giving your hours in between your work which can also affect your performance at work.

-Social media and cell phones are also the two biggest distractions at work which nobody can overcome for you.
-This requires your self-control and dedication to your work.
+Social media and cell phones are also the two biggest distractions at work that nobody can overcome for you.
+This requires self-control and dedication to your work.